Aechmea kuntzeana: Cultivation

 Aechmea kuntzeana plants prefer sun to part shade, and the soil of the container where it is moist.
 With regard to the surface, it should be sandy, sandy-sandy, loamy, silty, loamy or clayey.
-It should also be noted that this plant can only tolerate temperatures above 1ºC as a minimum, otherwise the life of the plant and its inability to grow would be put at risk.
+It should also be noted that this plant can only tolerate temperatures above 1°C as a minimum, otherwise the life of the plant and its inability to grow would be put at risk.